dotlang/language/doc/RFE.md

 point2 = point1{.data="A"}
 ```

+N - How can I import into current ns? e.g. I don't want to prefix core functions.
+Maybe we should not allow that.

 ? - Reddit feedback:
-The main ones I object to are &, @ and ::, and function declaration without any keyword (nothing bad about () and {}, but I wish there were more to indicate what kind of block each is rather than -> inside the () turning the whole thing into a function).
+The main ones I object to are `&, @ and ::` and function declaration without any keyword (nothing bad about () and {}, but I wish there were more to indicate what kind of block each is rather than -> inside the () turning the whole thing into a function).
 `fn`?
 `process = fn (x:int -> int)`
 Rust: